OpenImpact-Lab/GitHub-Onboarding/README.md

 <!-- How to use your project and its features -->
 Explain how to use your project and its features with examples.

+## Running the Program <a name="running-the-program"></a>

+To run the 'Hello, World!' program, follow these steps:

+1. Make sure you have Python installed on your system.
+2. Navigate to the project directory in your terminal or command prompt.
+3. Run the program using the command: `python hello.py`

 ## License <a name="license"></a>